Human rights in Tibet: Types of abuses

-Human rights abuses documented in Tibet include the deprivation of life, disappearances, torture, poor prison conditions, arbitrary arrest and detention, denial of fair public trial, denial of freedom of speech and of press and Internet freedoms.
-They also include political and religious repression, forced abortions, sterilisation, and even infanticide.

-The security apparatus has employed torture and degrading treatment in dealing with some detainees and prisoners, according to the U.S. State Department's 2009 report.
-Tibetans repatriated from Nepal have also reportedly suffered torture, including electric shocks, exposure to cold, and severe beatings, and been forced to perform heavy physical labor.
-Prisoners have been subjected routinely to "political investigation" sessions and punished if deemed insufficiently loyal to the state.
+According to a 2009 United States report, human rights abuses include the deprivation of life, disappearances, torture, poor prison conditions, arbitrary arrest and detention, denial of fair public trial, denial of freedom of speech and of press and Internet freedoms, political and religious repression.
+Types of torture range from electric shocks, exposure to cold, severe beatings, and hard labour according to Tibetans repatriated from Nepal.
+Prisoners have been routinely subjected to "political investigation" sessions and punished if deemed insufficiently loyal to the state.

+In many cases, Tibetans have faced persecution solely because of their efforts to safeguard their cultural identity and fundamental rights without any other crime or political activity being involved.
+Allegations of forced abortions, sterilization, and infanticide are disputed.
+Tibet also has massive labour initiatives with reports of unfavourable working conditions, workplace harassment, and a deficiency in inspection mechanisms for addressing violations, as well as programs of ideological re-education and relocation.
+15 percent of Tibet's population has undergone labor training.
+50,000 of them took up jobs within Tibet, while several thousand ended up working in other parts of China.
+Human rights groups say that the transfer of workers suggest coercive elements are involved.
+Other scholars point out that vocational programs in Tibet are undersupplied compared to other parts of China and welcomed by non-elite Tibetans as a means of upward mobility.
+They have cautioned against mistaking instances of abuse for systematic coercion.

+Critics of the CCP say that its official aim to eliminate "the three evils of separatism, terrorism and religious extremism" is used as a pretext for human rights abuses.

 Physical abuses

-According to a UN report regarding the adoption of its Tibetan resolution in 1965, "The Chinese occupation of Tibet has been characterised by acts of murder, rape and arbitrary imprisonment; torture and cruel, inhuman and degraded treatment of Tibetans on a large scale."
+According to a UN report regarding the adoption of its Tibetan resolution in 1965, "The Chinese occupation of Tibet has been characterized by acts of murder, rape and arbitrary imprisonment; torture and cruel, inhuman and degraded treatment of Tibetans on a large scale."